 A knock on the door interrupted me as I was trying to make a list of the things I must do before I could leave Hollywood.
 It was Ralph.

 He came in, looking around the room curiously.
 "Isn't he here?"
 "Greg?
 He's been here."
 And then, more and more haltingly as I watched his stony face, I told him what we had decided to do.

 He made an impatient gesture when I finished.
 "This has got to stop," he said.
 "I don't believe a word of it.
 Kay, if you let him talk you into going to New York, he'll let you down.
 I know it!"

 I couldn't believe my eyes or my ears.
 In a flash the kind, easy-going Ralph I'd always known had changed into a ragingly angry stranger.

 He put both hands on my shoulders and drew me close, looking down into my face.
 "I love you, and I'm not going to sit back and let you throw yourself away on that rotter!"

 With a tremendous effort of my will as well as my body, I twisted away.
 "He isn't a rotter!"
 I cried.
 "He's made mistakes, but he's sorry now, and he's going to repair them.
 He promised me, just an hour ago!"

-HE was lying to you-and if you weren't deliberately pulling the wool over your owneyes, you'd know it!" wool over your own eyes, you'd know it!"
-Suddenly I realized we were stand-ing there in the middle of the room, shouting at each other at the top of our voices.
+HE was lying to you-and if you weren't deliberately pulling the wooloveryourowneyes, you'd know it!"

+Suddenly I realized we were stand-ing there in the middle of the room, ing there in the middle of the room, shouting at each other at the top of our voices.
 I said more quietly, "Ralph, let's not quarrel.
 I'm sorry that you-that you think you love me.
 And you know I'm terribly fond of you.
 But-Greg is the father of the baby I'm going to have.
 I want to be with him when the baby is born."
 "It isn't possible," he insisted.
-"Greg will never acknowledge that baby- or you either.
-Oh, he may think he will never acknowledge that baby- or you either.
+"Greg will never acknowledge that baby-

+will never acknowledge that babyor you either.
 Oh, he may think he will, now.
-Maybe he's being per-fectly honest when he promises to free himself of his wife and marry you.
+Maybe he's being perfectly honest when he promises to free himself of his wife and marry you.
 But I'll bet he's just playing for time-stalling because he doesn't know what else to do.
-And when it comes to the showdown he'll leave comes to the showdown, he'll leave you high and dry."
+And when it comes to the showdown, he'll leave you high and dry."
 "I can't believe he'd do that to me!"

+I exclaimed.
 "If you like," he said quietly, "I'll prove it.
 Just as soon as Greg gets back here."

-Half an hour later Greg knocked on the door, and when I opened it he the door, and when I opened it he rushed in eagerly-to stop short at sight of Ralph.
+Half an hour later Greg knocked on the door, and when I opened it he rushed in eagerly-to stop short at sight of Ralph.
 "Oh-hello, Mont," he said.
 "Glad to see you."

 "Let's skip the formalities," Ralph said, "Kay told me about you two being married, and about the baby."
-RUN, SHEEP, RUN...

-SIS HAS GOT A RUN!

-Greg cast a reproachful glance at ne but said nothing, and Ralph me went on:
+Greg cast a reproachful glance at me but said nothing, and Ralph went on: